Citizens Advice guidance notes for applicants

 Application form alternative formats

-If you need this information or any of our job application forms in an alternative format, for example, large print, audiotape, Braille or Easy Read, please contact us on 03000 231 233 or at email@example.com.
+If you need this information or any of our job application forms in an alternative format, for example, large print, audiotape, Braille or Easy Read, please contact us at email@example.com.
 We are happy to receive applications in alternative formats.

 The electronic application form plays a key part in our recruitment and selection process.
 We use the information you provide to decide whether or not to invite you for an interview.
 It is important that you complete the application form as fully and accurately as possible, ensuring that you give specific examples which demonstrate how you meet the essential and desirable criteria for the role for which you are applying.
 Incomplete applications are unlikely to pass shortlisting.
 Please read this document for guidance on how to complete the form.

-We have made a positive commitment to employing disabled people and guarantee to interview all disabled candidates who meet the minimum essential criteria for the role as set out in the role profile and person specification.
+We have made a positive commitment to employing disabled people and guarantee to interview disabled candidates who meet the minimum essential criteria for the role as set out in the role profile and person specification.
 If you wish to apply for consideration under the Guaranteed interview scheme, please complete the appropriate section on the application form.
+You can read more information about this here.

 Instructions on how to complete the Supporting information page: Information, experience, knowledge, skills and abilities section of the application form